choyiny/cscc09.com/content/project.md

 title: Project
 ---

-To succeed in web development, you must be extremely hands on.
-40% of your course grade will be determined through this project that you will work on as a group of 2-3 people.
-Your application must be deployed on the cloud and available for the public to view and use.
-Please note that if you get <50% in the project, you will get no more than a 47 in your final grade.
+The project gives you the opportunity to demonstrate that you have mastered full stack development concepts learnt from this course.
+As a team of 2-3, you will create a publicly available web application.

 # Required Elements

-You must demonstrate knowledge obtained in this class.
-These are the core requirements.

 1. Frontend: Use a reactive frontend framework such as [Angular](https://angular.io), [React](https://reactjs.org), or [Vue](https://vuejs.org).
 2. Backend: Your API must be RESTful where appropriate.
 3. Deployment: Be deployed on a Cloud VM such as a DigitalOcean droplet, AWS Lightsail VM, etc. Do not deploy on Kubernetes, or non VMs like Heroku.

-Furthermore, the project must complete at least 3 complexity points per team member.
-(i.e. 6 complexity points for 2 people, 9 complexity points for 3 people)

-Note that this project is not a hackathon project, and you will be graded based on successful application of concepts as learnt in this course.
+4. Accessible by the general public: A person does not need to talk to your team to access the full application.

 # Challenge Factor
+The project must complete enough [complexity points](https://docs.google.com/spreadsheets/d/1rwvxBiIK_B1DsDoYgQu8l2LZFiDy3RW6HTDg-oEWQGY/edit#gid=0).
+- For 2 people, you must complete at least 7 complexity points.
+- For 3 people, you must complete at least 9 complexity points.

+If you would like an API considered, please reach out to #winter-2023 and we will give it a number from 1 to 3.
+For each API used, we will have a fixed marking scheme on how well course concepts were applied to it.
+Therefore, if you choose too many, you essentially will be graded more "harshly" than if you attempted less.

 If your team completes less than required complexity points, then your challenge factor will be less than 1.